mahmoud-eskandari/goje/README.md

 		Schema:      "mydb",
 		MaxIdleTime: time.Second * 30,
 	})

 	if err != nil {
 		log.Fatal(err)
 	}
+}

+func main() {
 	//pass a ctx to get a handler
   	//you should have repeat this command every time in controller
 	handler := goje.DefaultHandler(context.Background())

 	//models package and `User` struct... generated in previous stage from database